Wettable, Ringable & Scrubbable – Plenty kitchen roll is 40% more absorbent and NEW Power-X ...

 Imagine the scene: it’s a beautiful sunny day, perfect for a barbecue.
 You’ve got stacks of buttered bread to your left, fresh salad to your right, and burgers ready to go on the grill.
 You give your BBQ grill a clean with kitchen paper (which is all it needs – you gave it a scrub after the last use), fire up the coals and start cooking.

-Keep a packet of Plenty Handy Towels on hand during your next BBQ.
+Keep a roll of Plenty Flexisheets on hand during your next BBQ.
 Single sheets of kitchen paper make a fuss-free plate for burgers, but they’re also strong enough to stop your hands getting greasy.
-Plus, the packet is waterproof to protect clean sheets from any greasy spills!

 How to clean BBQ grill bars after the long winter